refresh-bio/FaStore/README.md

 # FaStore
 FaStore is a high-performance short FASTQ sequencing reads compressor.

-The compression is a multi-step process, hence the compressor consist of 3 tools:
+The compression is a multi-step process, hence the compressor currently consist of 3 tools:

 * `fastore_bin` - performing a DNA reads distribution into bins,
 * `fastore_rebin` - performing a DNA reads re-distribution into bins with further clusterization,
 * `fastore_pack` - performing compression of the DNA reads stored in bins.

+However, for ease of use automated scripts to perform compression and decompression are provided in `scripts` directory.

+# Usage

+FaStore offers a variety of different compression configurations.
+Hence, for an easier selection, we created 4 profiles, namely _lossless_, _reduced_, _lossy_ and _max_.
+For each of the profiles, a script `fastore_compress_*.sh` is provided.

+For example, to compress a pair of FASTQ files `IN_1.fastq` and `IN_2.fastq` with reads represented in pared-end mode and using `8` processing threads type:

+    ./compress_*_pe.sh IN_1.fastq IN_2.fastq COMP 8

+the compressed files will be stored as `COMP.cmeta' and `COMP.cdata' files.

+To decompress the archives generated in any of the above mentioned profile and using `8` processing threads type:

+    ./decompress_pe.sh COMP OUT 8

+the decompressed files will be stored as `OUT_1.fastq` and `OUT_2.fastq` files.

 # Building